Total control across your entire IP network

 What does Connect look like?

 Connect is a fully interactive GUI accessed via a screen.
-It is bundled on every Type R and ImPulse core so it can be accessed directly from any console, but it can be served from anywhere.
+It is bundled on every Type R, ImPulse core and ImPulse1 core so it can be accessed directly from any console, but it can be served from anywhere.
 This means that if a console core is being updated or offline, Connect can be accessed on a standalone PC.
 All instances of Connect work in parallel with each other.

 Take a look at our Connect training session delivered by our Director of Product Development, Henry Goodman.